cnlohr/esp82xx/README.md

  - [Espressif](https://espressif.com) toolchain for the esp82xx-series chips
  - [Libusb](http://libusb.info) 1.0 (`sudo apt-get install libusb-1.0-0-dev`)
  - GNUMake
- - GNU Compiler Collection
+ - GNU Compiler Collection and build essentials
  - Possible more

 We recommend the excellent [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk) by @pfalcon to download and install the Espressif toolchain.
 Here is a shell script to [download and build](https://gist.github.com/con-f-use/d086ca941c2c80fbde6d8996b8a50761) a version known to work.
-It runs under Ubuntu (and possible other Debina-like OSes).
 You should read and understand it, beofre running it.

 Some versions of the SDK are somewhat problematic, e.g. with SDK versions greater than 1.5.2, Espressif changed the IRAM management, so some projects began to hit size restrictions and would not compile.
-A solution to that could be our [patched version](https://github.com/cnlohr/esp_nonos_sdk).
+For that reason, the Makefile is set up to use a [customized version](https://github.com/cnlohr/esp_nonos_sdk) of the sdk.

-Most of this is written having a Debian-like Linux distribution in mind.
+**Most of this is written having a Debian-like Linux distribution in mind.
 You will need to use your immagination, if you want to build on other plattforms.
-Also look at open and closed issues to find help.
+Also look at open and closed issues to find help.**

 ### Start a new Project